BugDeveloper/se-cheatsheet/python.md

 ### Identifiers:
 - must start with - or a letter
-- can only contai letters, numbers and underscore
+- can only contain letters, numbers and underscore

 Python, both internally, and in the code you write, deals with lots and lots of dictionary type lookups, on string keys, which means a lot of string equality testing.